Jamessora/SambayananSowShare/README.md

 ReactJS will be used for the frontend development, enabling us to create a dynamic and responsive user interface.
 This JavaScript library allows for the development of user-friendly single-page applications with efficient data rendering.

 Integration and Deployment
 Integration between the frontend and backend will be facilitated through RESTful APIs developed in Rails, ensuring smooth data flow within the application.
-The complete application will be hosted on a suitable web server, offering users a seamless platform to engage with urban agriculture initiatives.
+The complete application will be hosted on render, offering users a seamless platform to engage with urban agriculture initiatives.

 ##################################################################################